 A: If you invention says “barred” this means that you indicated in the iEdison record (as required under the regulations) that there has been a date of first publication, on sale, or public use of this subject invention, but you have not entered a patent application that was filed within one year of that first publication, on sale, or public use.
 Accordingly, under U.S. Patent Law, you are “barred” from receiving patent protection.
 Thus, the invention report in iEdison is also “barred” as you cannot proceed with patent protection for this subject invention.

 A: If you are “barred”, you can “lift” the bar, by entering a patent application filed within one year of the date you entered in the “First Publication/Sale/Public Use Date” data field.
-If you have not filed a patent application within this time frame, there is no uniform way across the agencies to clear this notification at this time.
-However, if you have not filed a patent application within the required time frame, but you need to correct previously rejected documentation in iEdison (such as a government support clause), you can contact the funding agency to temporarily change the status of the invention so you can make a change to the record.
-Once re-set by the agency, the previous status will remain for one week before automatically becoming “barred” again.
+If you have not filed a patent application within this time frame, there is no uniform way across the agencies to clear this notification at this time, but the agencies may (but are not required to) deactivate the barred notification.
+To ask the agencies if they would deactivate the 160 notification, you can submit a comment in the Discussion Panel at the bottom of the Invention Report.

-A: If you don’t have an invention disclosure form for this invention, you can create a coversheet with the basic information about that patent (Docket Number, Title, Inventors, Funding, and Publication Information) and attach that to a sufficient description of the invention.
+A: If you don’t have an invention disclosure form for this invention, you can create a coversheet with the basic information about that invention (Docket Number, Title, Date of Disclosure to Your Organization, Inventors, Funding, and Publication Information) and attach that to a sufficient description of the invention.
 The document uploaded just need to have information that matches what you entered in iEdison and fulfill the reporting requirements under 37 CFR § 401.14(c)(1).

 A: The “Invention Report Number” is a unique identifying number assigned by iEdison after you officially submit an Invention Report.
 This number is generally in the following format ########-##-####.
 The first set of numbers is a unique code for your organization in iEdison, the second is the last two digits of the year in which the subject invention was disclosed to your office, and the last four are a sequential number based on the order it was reported in iEdison.